 Pumpkin seeds are much larger, so they'd need to be chopped before adding them to the mixture.
 Flax seeds do tend to have a very strong flavor, so make sure your family is on board before using them in this recipe.
 There are plenty of other possibilities.

-More mix-ins and tasty variations
+More mix-ins and delicious variations

 - cocoa powder – sprinkle in some cocoa powder to make chocolate peanut butter balls